-Toranosuke is a graduate student in the Department of History at the University of California, Santa Barbara, and loves that he is able to make a living (such as it is at the moment on grad student stipends) engaging with Japanese history & traditional art, rather than with charts & figures, paperwork and business meetings.
+Travis is a PhD candidate in the Department of History at the University of California, Santa Barbara, and loves that he is able to make a living (such as it is at the moment on grad student stipends) engaging with Japanese & Luchuan history & traditional art, rather than with charts & figures, paperwork and business meetings.

 Thank you so much for reading, and please do feel free to leave comments!